Push notifications overview

 - What client to send the message to.

 - Instructions on how the push service should deliver the message.
-E.g. you can specify that the push service should stop attempting to send the message after 10 minutes.
+For example, you can specify that the push service should stop attempting to send the message after 10 minutes.

 Normally you make the web push protocol request through a server that you control.
 Of course, your server doesn't have to construct the raw web service request itself.
 There are libraries that can handle that for you, such as the web-push-libs.
 But the underlying mechanism is a web service request over HTTP.